2022 World Cup qualifiers: Libya shock Aubameyang's Gabon as Salah-less Egypt beat Angola

 In the 28th minute, Ali Salama drew Libya level and later in the second half, Sanad Al Warfali grabbed the match-winning goal that sealed maximum points for the hosts in the 89th minute.

-Arsenal captain Aubameyang played the entire duration alongside Saint-Etienne's Denis Bouanga and Nice's Mario Lemina but they could not find the back of the net.
+Arsenal captain Aubameyang played the entire duration alongside Saint-Etienne's Denis Bouanga and Nice's Mario Lemina but the attacking trio could not find the back of the net to rescue Gabon.

-The result was Libya's first win since November 2019 when they defeated Tanzania 2-1, and it their nine-game winless across all competitions.
+The result was Libya's first win since November 2019 when they defeated Tanzania 2-1, and it ended their nine-game winless streak across all competitions.

 They sit at the top of Group F with three points after a match while Gabon are third behind Egypt who defeated Angola 1-0 in Cairo.